What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 16) Atlas World Navigator

-Virgin Voyages (#1), Tradewinds Voyages (#2) and the Ritz-Carlton Yacht Collection (#14) aren’t the only new cruise lines to float out this year.
+Virgin Voyages (#1), Tradewinds Voyages (#5) and the Ritz-Carlton Yacht Collection (#14) aren’t the only new cruise lines to float out recently.

-Newcomer Atlas Ocean Voyages is launching the high-end World Navigator cruise ship.
+Newcomer Atlas Ocean Voyages launched the high-end World Navigator cruise ship in 2021.

 Accommodating 196 passengers, the World Navigator is a polar class expedition vessel with butler-serviced suites and gourmet dining.